-If the values are not consistently adopted by the organisation, and its leaders in particular, the organisation’s integrity, the so-called ‘say-do gap’ between what it promises and how it behaves, is immediately questioned.
+If the values are not consistently adopted by the organisation, and its leaders in particular, the organisation’s integrity, the so-called ‘say-do gap’ between what is promised and how it behaves, is immediately questioned.

-And this is where the problem lies, in our experience.
+In our experience, here is where the problem lies.
 Businesses will happily spend the time on strategy sessions to develop a new set of values and money on designing materials to promote them, but rarely follow through and translate them into meaningful, and measurable, outputs.

 Making it Meaningful